JackieSteffan/Hockey/hockey.md

     ##   Winnipeg Jets            0  0  0  0  0  0  0  0
     ##   Winnipeg Jets (1979)     0  0  0  0  0  0  0  0

+## Numerical Summaries

+I created numeric summries by grouping on categorical variables and making calculations for quantitative data.
+The first looks at the total regular and post season wins by team.
+The second looks at the average number of goals scored by position for the Carolina Hurricanes.

 ``` r
 #numerical summaries for quantitative data
 franchise_team() %>% group_by(teamName) %>% summarise(regularandPostWins = sum(wins))